Create an Account - Increase your productivity, customize your experience, and engage in information you care about.

-If you live within the city limits of Washougal, you can apply in person at the Washougal Police Department.
-If you live in the unincorporated area of the county, you must apply in person at the Sheriff's Office.
+If you live within the city limits of Washougal, you can apply in person at the Washougal Police Department, by appointment only at this time.
+If you live in the unincorporated area of the county, you must apply in person at the Sheriff’s Office.
 Non-Washington residents may apply at any local law enforcement agency in Washington State.

 Yes.
 You will need to be fingerprinted and a criminal history background check will be conducted before your license is issued.

 If you are applying for your first concealed pistol license, it may take up to 30 days to complete the background check before the license is issued.
 If you do not have a Washington driver's license or identification card it can take up to 60 days.